-Integrated G Plus MIMO Wireless Access Point
+Integrated N1 Wireless Access Point

-G Plus MIMO is an exciting new wireless technology that achieves data rates up to 54Mbps.
+N1 MIMO is an exciting new wireless technology based on the draft IEEE 802.11n specification.
+It employs MIMO (Multiple Input Multiple Output) smart-antenna technology that achieves data rates of up to 300Mbps.
 Actual throughput is typically lower than the connected data rate and will vary depending on your networking environment.